-We estimate fair values of derivative financial instruments using various techniques that are considered to be consistent with the objective measurement of fair values.
+We estimate fair values of derivative financial instruments using various techniques (and combinations thereof) that are considered to be consistent with the objective measurement of fair values.
 In selecting the appropriate technique, we consider, among other factors, the nature of the instrument, the market risks that it embodies and the expected means of settlement.
 For less complex derivative instruments, such as freestanding warrants, we generally use the Black Scholes Merton option valuation technique, adjusted for the effect of dilution, because it embodies all of the requisite assumptions (including trading volatility, estimated terms, and risk free rates) necessary to fair value these instruments.
-For embedded conversion features we generally use a lattice model technique as it contains all of the requisite assumptions to value these features.
 Estimating fair values of derivative financial instruments requires the development of significant and subjective estimates that may, and are likely to, change over the duration of the instrument with related changes in internal and external market factors.
 In addition, option-based techniques are highly volatile and sensitive to changes in the trading market price of our common stock.
 Since derivative financial instruments are initially and subsequently carried at fair values, our income will reflect the volatility in changes to these estimates and assumptions.